 Agathe Simon creates experiences which question the boundaries of the lived experience and the senses, by radically reinventing the connection with the self, the others, and the unknown.
-These individual and communal experiences, created inside and outside the exhibition space, open onto another reality – via the commemoration of fictional personalities (The Polar Project, its lecture-performance and its tribute ceremonies), the celebration of the body (Heart is Home, Ecstasies), and participative experiences (Day 1, Trilogy of Fire).
+These individual and communal experiences, created inside and outside the exhibition space, open onto another reality – via the commemoration of fictional personalities (The Polar Project, its lecture-performance and its tribute ceremonies), participative experiences (Antoine, 95% of Unknown, Year 1, Trilogy of Fire), and the celebration of the body (Heart is Home, Ecstasies).
 Exploring various media, Simon invents a space of experimentation at the confluence of several fields: art history, narrative, shamanism, and geopolitics.
 Driven by a vision of humanism, her art process constantly embodies otherness and new horizons.
 It questions the possibility of an individual and social transformation.

-Agathe Simon has created numerous individual and collective performances including: La Générale, Paris, France; Museum of Non-conformist Art, Saint Petersburg, Russia; University of Aix-Marseille, France (2017); University of Cergy-Pontoise, France; the Concordia base, Antarctica (2016); the Cité Internationale des Arts, Paris, France; French Institute of Fès, Morocco; Trocadero Library, Paris, France; the Cité Internationale Universitaire de Paris, France; Audiorama & Modern Dance Theater, Stockholm, Sweden (2015); ‘Canal Algérie’ TV, Algiers, Algeria; French Institute of Algiers, Algeria; Visby International Centre for Composers, Sweden; Atlantic Filmmakers Cooperative, Halifax, Canada (2014).
+Agathe Simon has created numerous individual and collective performances including at: the Paris’ Poetry Center, France (2020); the alternative art venue Les Frigos, Paris, France (2019); the alternative art venue La Générale, Paris, France; the Paris University, France (2018); La Générale, Paris, France; the Museum of Non-conformist Art, Saint Petersburg, Russia; University of Aix-Marseille, France (2017); CY Cergy Paris Université, France; the Concordia base, Antarctica (2016); the Cité Internationale des Arts, Paris, France; the French Institute of Fès, Morocco; the Trocadero Library, Paris, France; the Cité Internationale Universitaire de Paris, France; Audiorama & Modern Dance Theater, Stockholm, Sweden (2015); ‘Canal Algérie’ TV, Algiers, Algeria; French Institute of Algiers, Algeria; Visby International Centre for Composers, Sweden;and the Atlantic Filmmakers Cooperative, Halifax, Canada (2014).

-She has been selected for a number of art residencies, including Art Center “Pushkinskaya-10”, Saint Petersburg, Russia (2017); Atka Sailing Vessel, Greenland, Arctic (2016); EMS – Swedish Performing Arts Agency, Stockholm, Sweden (2015); the Cité Internationale des Arts, Paris, France; Argentinian Government Residency Program, Carlini Base, Antarctica (2014), and the Bogliasco Foundation, Bogliasco, Italy (2009).
+She has been selected for a number of art residencies, including: the Visby International Centre for Composers, Sweden (2020), the “Pushkinskaya-10” Art Center, Saint Petersburg, Russia (2017); the Atka Sailing Vessel, Greenland, Arctic (2016); EMS – Swedish Performing Arts Agency, Stockholm, Sweden (2015); the Cité Internationale des Arts, Paris, France; the Argentinian Government Residency Program, Carlini Base, Antarctica (2014), and the Bogliasco Foundation, Bogliasco, Italy (2009).